AlveusLabs/SN94-BitSota/docs/rewards.md

 Bittensor has a fixed emission schedule.
 Each subnet receives a portion based on subnet performance.
 Your share depends on your weights relative to other participants.

 **Weight Setting:**
-Validators run WeightManager which evaluates miners and sets on-chain weights every 5 minutes.
-This affects your long-term emission income.

-## Capacitor Smart Contract Rewards

-The Capacitor contract provides immediate bonuses for discovering breakthrough algorithms.

-### How It Works
-**Funding:**
-The contract is funded through emissions meant for miner rewards.
-These are sent to the capacitor contract.

-**Voting:**
+Validators run weight managers that set on-chain weights when SOTA events are finalized.
+This determines how emissions flow to miners.

+## SOTA Weight Distribution

+Validators direct emissions to SOTA winners through on-chain weight setting using Yuma consensus.
+Two modes are available:

+### Relay Consensus Mode (winner_source: "relay")

 When a miner submits an algorithm that beats SOTA:
 1. Validators independently verify the algorithm
-2. Each validator calls `releaseReward(minerColdkey, score)`
+2. Each validator votes on relay to accept new SOTA candidate
-3. Contract tracks votes on-chain
+3. Relay tracks votes and reaches consensus
-4. When 2 out of 3 trustees agree on the same (miner, score), contract executes transfer
-5. Contract transfers ALL its stake to the winning miner's coldkey
+4. When enough validators agree, relay finalizes SOTA event
+5. SOTA event includes: miner_hotkey, score, start_block, end_block

+Weight Setting:
+1. Validators fetch finalized SOTA events from relay
+2. Weight manager identifies current SOTA winner (most recent event)
+3. Validator sets on-chain weights: 90% burn_hotkey, 10% winner_hotkey
+4. Network emissions flow according to these weights
+5. Weights update only when new SOTA event is finalized

+This mode ensures all validators converge on the same winner before setting weights.

+### Local Mode (winner_source: "local")

+When a miner submits an algorithm that beats SOTA:
+1. Validator independently verifies the algorithm
+2. If score beats current local best, validator updates local winner
+3. Validator sets on-chain weights immediately: 90% burn, 10% local winner
+4. Optionally still votes on relay for coordination
+5. Weights update whenever validator finds better local candidate

+Weight Setting:
+1. Weight manager tracks best score validated by this validator
+2. When new best found, weights update immediately
+3. No waiting for relay consensus
+4. Faster response but validators may choose different winners
+5. `min_winner_improvement` prevents frequent weight changes

+This mode is faster but validators may temporarily diverge on winner choice.

-**Key Points:**
+**Key Points (Both Modes):**
-- Rewards are immediate (within minutes of consensus)
-- One winner per voting round
-- Winner gets all available contract stake
+- Rewards flow continuously via network emissions
+- 90% of emissions go to burn (deflationary mechanism)
+- 10% of emissions go to current SOTA winner
+- Winner changes when new SOTA is accepted (relay) or found (local)
-- No claiming required, stake transfers automatically
+- No claiming required, emissions automatic

 ### SOTA Threshold

-SOTA (State-of-the-Art) is the minimum score required for rewards.
+SOTA (State-of-the-Art) is the minimum score required for acceptance.
 It increases over time as better algorithms are discovered.

-**Current SOTA:** Check with `contract_manager.get_current_sota_threshold()`
+**Current SOTA:** Check with `curl https://relay.bitsota.com/sota_threshold`

 **Progressive Improvement:**
 When someone beats SOTA with score 0.92, the new SOTA becomes 0.92.
 Next submission must beat 0.92.
 This ensures continuous improvement.